ceri-num/uv-cdaw/FrontEnd/SPA/component.md

 As you can see, we somewhat "paste" the content of the web component's template -- instanciated -- inside the custom HTML.
 Thus, during the rendering, the HTML is adapted to the state of the component (like PHP in some way, except this is dynamic).

+{% hint style="info" %}
+If you are wondering, the logic of your web component is directly associated to your view/template.
+The way the association is made depends of the framework used.
+In any case, you can privately use the data and method you declare in your component, and handle any events.
+{% endhint %}

 ## Binding and Reactivity
 Binding is the concept of passing existing data to a web component, and storing the passed data into the component (to use it).
 In the example above, we bind the object `user1` and `user2` to respectively the first and the second `<my-logInfo-component>` components.
 Binding data to components is useful to instanciate them correctly.
 Like that, you can pass a data from a parent to a child component, again to a child component that needs specifically this data to correctly instatiate.